VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 Weather(df, (site = "Aquiares", file = file))
 ```

-One can also directly import the Weather from an Archimed-formatted meteorology file (a csv file enriched with some metadata):
+One can also directly import the Weather from an Archimed-formatted meteorology file (a csv file optionally enriched with some metadata).
+In this case, the user can rename and transform the variables from the file to match the names and units needed in PlantBiophysics using a [`DataFrame.jl`](https://dataframes.juliadata.org/stable/)-alike syntax:

 ```@example usepkg
 using Dates